Stock, Hussey, and Beckstrom, Cactus and Succulent Journal (U.S.) 86(2): 35, 2014

 What is Opuntia diploursina?

-O. diploursina grows to about 45 cm tall with upright branches of 1-4(6) cladodes.
-However, O. diploursina is often 20 cm tall.
-Cladodes are narrowly obovate to elloptic, 9-14 cm long, and 6-9 cm wide.
+O. diploursina grows to (15)20-45 cm tall with upright branches of 1-4(6) cladodes.
+Cladodes are narrowly obovate to elliptic, 9-14 cm long, and (4)6-9 cm wide.
 As in O. polyacantha erinaceae and O. trichophora, the areoles are many and close together.
 Often there is one major spine per areole, especially in the second year.
 Spines are straw-colored or yellow-tan and flexible, 2-10 cm long.
 There are many minor spines appressed to the cladode surface and crossing over other areoles.
+Overall, the plant is very shaggy with its numerous long spines.

 The yellow flowers are 6-7 cm long, but they can have a peach-colored cast to them due to a pinkish blush on many tepals.
 The style is white and the stigma is green.
 Filaments are white.
 Fruit is dry.
-There may be about 15 spines in each fruit areole–10 mm long or longer.
-The fruit is many seeded with propagules 9-10 mm in diameter with pronounced rims.
+There may be about 10-15 spines in each fruit areole–10 mm long or longer.
+The fruit is many-seeded.
+At 9-10 mm in diameter, seeds are large, and they have pronounced rims.

 A major and important difference between O. polyacantha erinaceae and O. diplourisna is polidy.
 The former is tetraploid whereas the latter is diploid as is O. trichophora.